MMathisLab/FreelyMovingVR4Mice/docs/training_protocols/training_protocol.md

 ```{warning}
 Under BCM Tolias Lab IACUC protocol, water restriction can continue for 90 consecutive days.
 ```

-Daily water amount provided should be **50 ml/kg** based on mice baseline weight.
-Each mouse is required to drink a minimum of 25 ml/kg every day.
-Animals not meeting minimum daily water intake are removed from water restriction and receive home cage water access ad libitum.

 Take the water bottle out of the cage in the evening the day before the first day of water restriction.